viters/docs/cookbook/data-models/nested-website-menus.md

 https://vitepress.vuejs.org/guide/markdown
 -->

-In site navigation, documentation, and many other cases, it is common to have a hierarchy of content or data.
-That is: a parent item, with child items.
+In site navigation, documentation, and many other cases, it is common to have a hierarchy of content or data: _a parent item, with child items._

 ![Parent Child Hierarchy](image.webp)